yaworlando/BEE208-LED-Resistor-Value-Calculator-System/README.md

 If the values are invalid, an error message is displayed.
 If they are valid, the resistor value and power are calculated.
 The results are displayed and saved before the program ends.

+ Conclusion

+In conclusion, our project successfully calculates the correct resistor value and power rating for LED circuits.
+It also checks whether the design is safe before the circuit is built.
+This application helps students avoid damaging LEDs and improves the accuracy of circuit design.

 Demonstration

 Our program asks the user to enter: